Assessing the Probabilistic Fit of Neural Regressors via Conditional Congruence: Measuring conditional congruence

-If a model $f$ yields samples that achieve near-zero MCMD when compared to the ground-truth samples, these theoretical results ensure that the model has learned a conditional probability distribution with an almost-sure equality to the ground-truth data-generating distribution.
-In fact, this allows us to use the MCMD to directly estimate $D_C(f, P_{Y|X})$, as detailed in the next section.
+If a model $f$ yields samples that achieve near-zero MCMD when compared to ground-truth data, these theoretical results suggest that $f$ has learned a conditional distribution with an almost-sure equality to nature's data-generating distribution.
+This allows us to use the MCMD to directly estimate $D_C(f, P_{Y|X})$, as detailed in the next section.